Fuel economy explained

 What counts as good fuel economy?

-The lower the mpg, the better the fuel economy.
+The higher the mpg, the better the fuel economy.
 However, as a general rule 60mpg is a very good sign.
 There was a point where just 30mpg was considered great, but now cars can do triple that.
 So if you’re looking for a car with good fuel economy then anything above 60mpg is a good place to start.

 Petrol vs. Diesel; which is better for fuel economy?